 Mr. Perry regularly represents clients in class actions—an area of procedural expertise that cuts across a wide swath of commercial litigation, both in the trial courts and (increasingly) on appeal.
 He serves as an Adjunct Professor of Law at Georgetown University Law Center, where he teaches the upper-level course in Class Action Law and Practice.

-Mr. Perry has been named one of the Best Lawyers in America® 2013 in the fields of appellate litigation and securities and capital markets law, is recommended by Benchmark Litigation 2012 for both appellate and general commercial litigation, and has been ranked for three consecutive years (2012-2014) in the National Appellate category by Chambers USA, which noted that “[h]e is particularly recommended for his experience in class-action cases.”
+Mr. Perry has been recognized by Best Lawyers in America® 2015 in the fields of appellate litigation and securities and capital markets law, is recommended by Benchmark Litigation 2012 for both appellate and general commercial litigation, and has been ranked for three consecutive years (2012-2014) in the National Appellate category by Chambers USA, which noted that “[h]e is particularly recommended for his experience in class-action cases.”
 Mr. Perry has been named an Appellate MVP by Law 360 and listed as an Appellate Litigation Star by Benchmark Appellate.
 Mr. Perry has been selected as one of the 2011 Lawdragon 500 Leading Lawyers in America and has also been recognized by publications such as Super Lawyers and The Legal 500, and his briefs, arguments and victories have been applauded in the national press.

 - Caraco Pharmaceuticals v.
 Novo Nordisk (U.S. pending): The Supreme Court is reviewing the Federal Circuit’s ruling that the Hatch-Waxman Act's counterclaim provision does not authorize an order requiring the correction of Orange Book use code narratives.